Derived category of projectivizations and flops: Introduction

 \subsection{Projectivization formula}

-In \cite{Orlov92} Orlov shows that the derived category $D(\PP(\sE))$ of {projective bundles} $\PP(\sE)$ over a regular scheme $X$, where $\sE$ is a vector bundle of rank $r$, consists of exactly $r$ copies of $D(X)$, see Thm. \ref{thm:proj_bundle}.
-It is an interesting question that what the structure of $D(\PP(\sG))$ is for a coherent sheaf $\sG$ is which is not necessarily locally free.
+In \cite{Orlov92}, Orlov shows that the derived category of a {projective bundle} $\PP(\sG)$ over $X$ consists exactly of $r$ copies of $D(X)$, where $\sG$ is a vector bundle of rank $r$, see Thm. \ref{thm:proj_bundle}.
+It is an interesting question what happens if $\sG$ is not locally free.